let's talk

 Explore their primary differences and decide which BI tool from Microsoft’s BI stack best suits your organization’s BI needs.

-Recapping on our last discussion, we last compared Power BI with Qlik Sense and with Tableau.
+Recapping on our last discussion, we last compared Power BI with Qlik Sense & with Tableau.

 Today, we’re going to compare Microsoft SSRS vs Power BI.